• Skip to primary navigation

 Instructions

-• In a mixing bowl, mix the butter and sugar until light and fluffy then add the vegetable oil and continue to combine.
+• In a mixing bowl, cream together the butter and sugar until light and fluffy then add the vegetable oil and continue to combine.
+Mix in the egg yolk, sour cream and vanilla extract.
+Mix in the blended bananas and the strawberry reduction then mix in the dry ingredients and set aside.

 • Make the whipped cream frosting: Add the double cream and icing sugar to a stand bowl mixer or mixing bowl and whisk on a medium speed or until stiff peaks are formed.
+The time will vary dependant on how cold the cream is.
 Be careful not to over whip the cream as it will turn into butter.
 Frost the cake with the whipped cream, decorate with the bananas and strawberries then enjoy.

 More Sweet Treats